 May 1 - 15, 2007 – 23,000 children from India participate in an intervention and de-addiction campaign to rid 700,000 people of addictions and substance abuse.

 July 22, 2007 – BAPS Swaminarayan Mandir in Toronto is inaugurated by Pramukh Swami Maharaj and Canadian Prime Minister Stephen J. Harper, who regards the mandir as “the greatest gift given by Indo-Canadians to Canada.”

 August 26, 2007 – BAPS Swaminarayan Mandir in Atlanta is inaugurated by Pramukh Swami Maharaj, becoming the largest traditional Hindu mandir outside of India.

-December 13 - 17, 2007 – BAPS Centenary Celebrations take place in Ahmedabad with more than 1 million visitors over 4 days of celebrations.
+December 13 to 17, 2007 – BAPS Centenary Celebrations take place in Ahmedabad with more than 1 million visitors over 4 days of celebrations.